evansbenj/2024_BIO722/5_more_on_Stacks.md

 ## Let's work with the full dataset mapped to one chromosome

 To save time, I mapped the full data to chromosome 9 and sorted and indexed the bam files.
-Please make a symbolic link to these files like this:
+Please make a directory `/2/scratch/ZZZ/full_data_mapped_to_chr9`, enter this directory, and then make symbolic links to the bam files I made like this:
 ```
 ln -s /1/scratch/ben/PF515_chr9_sorted.bam
 ln -s /1/scratch/ben/PM561_chr9_sorted.bam